Upper Hunter Museum

 next meeting of the Upper Hunter Museum of Rural Life Inc

-will be on Wednesday 25th October at 4.30pm at Aberdeen Library.
+will be our Annual General Meeting on Wednesday, 22nd November, at 4.30pm at Aberdeen Library

 at the Aberdeen Library.